 In the Chola dynasty, king Dharmangada and his wife Satyavati had a hundred sons and died in a war.
-Both the king and queen started praying to Goddess Lakshmi, pleading to be born as their daughter.
-Goddess Lakshmi was impressed with the dedication and was born as Princess Lakshmi.
+The king and queen started praying to Goddess Lakshmi, pleading to be born as their daughter.
+Goddess Lakshmi was impressed with the dedication and was accepted as Princess Lakshmi.

-At a small age, as a baby goddess Lakshmi, survived many accidents and incidents in life.
+As a baby goddess, Lakshmi survived many accidents and incidents in life.
 So their parents named her Bathukamma, and all the sages also blessed her as Bathuku Amma.
 This festival is primarily for young girls.
 They worship Goddess Gauri to get their desired husband.

-There is also another story that, Goddess Gauri after killing Mahishasura, the demon she went to sleep on the “Ashwayuja Padyami” after tiredness.
+Another story about Goddess Gauri after killing Mahishasura, the demon, she went to sleep on the “Ashwayuja Padyami” after tiredness.
 To wake up the Goddess, the devotees kept chanting.
 After ten days, on Dasami, the Goddess Gauri woke up.

 Making of Bathukamma

-Women make Bathukamma in a significant manner by arranging flowers.
+Women effectively make Bathukamma by arranging flowers.
 First, take round shaped steel, brass, or copper plate with a fine edge used as the foundation for Bathukamma.
 Make a plate made with leaves and place it on the plate as covering.

-Now arrange all the flowers in a conical shape in layers by arranging the flowers round in layers, a hollow form at the center of Bathukamma.
+Arrange all the flowers in a conical shape in layers by flowers round, a hollow form of Bathukamma.
 Fill the space with the remaining flakes of flowers.
 On top of the Bathukamma, a pumpkin flower is placed.

 How do Women Celebrate Bathukamma Festival?

-Women start the festival on Mahalaya Amavasya by preparing Angili pula Bathukamma with different varieties of flowers.
-They worship Goddess Gauri by making a turmeric idol placed on the top of Bathukamma and sing and dance for Bathukamma songs.
+Women start the festival on Mahalaya Amavasya by preparing Angili pula Bathukamma with different flowers.
+They worship Goddess Gauri by making a turmeric idol placed on the top of Bathukamma and singing and dance for Bathukamma songs.

-Afterward, the women carry Bathukamma on their heads and immerse it at the nearby ponds or lakes before sunset.
-Before immersing, they take the turmeric idol of Goddess called Gouramma on top of it.
+Afterwards, the women carry Bathukamma on their heads and immerse it at the nearby ponds or lakes before sunset.
+Before engaging, they take the turmeric idol of Goddess called Gouramma on top of it.

 Some of the Bathukamma Patalu are: